 Trip to Penang, Malaysia

-A travel destination of multi-ethnic integration
+A travel destination with diverse ethnic integration

 On our way back from the Ansa Teluk Bahang Resort to Gurney Plaza by Grab, we planned to buy some souvenirs to take back to Shanghai.
 The Grab driver who picked us up was a Malaysian Chinese man in his fifties.
 His car was clean, and he chatted with us in somewhat broken Mandarin.